darkskydev/notes/README.md

              upload: [====================] 100%, eta: 0.0s
    propagate on CDN: [====================] 100%
                plan: Free
-              users: email@domain.com
+              notes: email@domain.com
          IP Address: X.X.X.X

     Success!
 Project is published and running at create-react-app.surge.sh
 ```

-Note that in order to support routers that use HTML5 `pushState` API, you may want to rename the `index.html` in your build folder to `200.html` before deploying to Surge.
+Note that in order to support routers that use HTML5 `pushState` API, you may want to renoteSubject the `index.html` in your build folder to `200.html` before deploying to Surge.
 This [ensures that every URL falls back to that file](https://surge.sh/help/adding-a-200-page-for-client-side-routing).

 ## Advanced Configuration